trebek1/tennis_3.0/README.md

-This Application is currently being refactored and updated with modern javascript as of 2019.
-Don't judge too hard right now!
-When this update is complete v1.0 will be released of this project.
-This update will include unit testing, modern javascript syntax, more modularized code, better use of one directional data flow and more modularization of the map.
+This Application is currently under construction as of March 2019.
+When this update is complete the project will have unit testing, modern javascript syntax, more modularized code, end to end testing, continuous integration and other modern upgrades.

 To launch app